sandeshthapa/LCSS_2019_Concurrent_Learning/README.md

 ## Cooperative Manipulation of an Unknown Payload with Concurrent Mass and Drag Force Estimation

-This is the matlab/simulink code for 2019 CDC paper below:
+This is the matlab/simulink code for 2019 CDC paper below

+## Cite the paper as:

 @article{thapa2019cooperative,
   title={Cooperative Manipulation of an Unknown Payload with Concurrent Mass and Drag Force Estimation},